DougieWougie/DougieWougie/README.md

-- 👋 Hi, I’m Dougie
+- 👋 Hi, I’m Dougie (Dʊgie)
-- 👀 I’m interested in electronics, programming and maths
+- 👀 I’m interested in programming, maths, training, documentation, and mentoring.
-- 🌱 I’m currently learning about Data Analysis and working towards Microsoft Azure Data Fundamentals (DP-900) and Microsoft Data Associate (DA-100) certifications!
+- 🌱 I’m currently learning about Data Analysis and working towards Microsoft Data Associate (DA-100) certification!
-- 💞️ I’m looking to collaborate on Open Source projects to improve my Python skills and keep my Java skills up.
+- 💞️ I’m looking to collaborate on Open Source projects to build experience and make the transition from education to practical application.
 - 📫 How to reach me @DougieWougie on Twitter

 <!---